benbraou/flex-layout-wiki/API-Overview.md

 In the markup above the layout directives use both static values and expression bindings; where the values are expressed as raw, percentage, or pixel values.

-### Developer Alert
+### Known Issues

+1) Template Parser Exceptions:

-Known Issue: If responsive directives are used WITHOUT its associated static API, the Angular template parser will throw errors.
+If responsive directives are used WITHOUT its associated static API, the Angular template parser will throw errors.

 ```html
 <div [fx-layout.md]="direction"